daveduthie/schejule/README.md

 See [schejule -- Marginalia](https://daveduthie.github.io/schejule/) for details

-Schejule has not been tested very thoroughly at all. at your own risk.
+Schejule has not been tested very thoroughly at all.
+Use at your own risk.

 ## Usage